 Villa Daubenton is located in the heart of the Latin Quarter and offers 17 apartments of varying sizes.
 Close to the Luxembourg Gardens and the Pantheon, they are part of the HappyCulture hotel chain so guests can visit any of the other HappyCulture properties for an afternoon snack, drink, or assistance.
 The apartments are spacious with full kitchens and baths.
 The staff is extremely friendly and willing to go above and beyond.
 They even have Netflix and popcorn for movie nights just like at home.
 You can read our review of Villa Daubenton as well.

-Where to Stay in Paris with kids in the 7th arrondissement (near Eiffel Tower)
+Family friendly hotels in the 7th arrondissement (near Eiffel Tower)

 Meg Keough (Hola Lili)